Get Your API Keys

 Weaknesses

-Stubborn — re-raises resolved decisions Confidence bias — pushes its view assertively Skims context rather than reading carefully Not recommended as Builder
+Stubborn — re-raises resolved decisions Confidence bias — pushes its view assertively May miss context details Not suitable as a Builder

 Best role

-A valuable reviewer in early rounds, pushing hard for stronger phrasing and action verbs.
-However, its tendency to revisit resolved points may prolong final convergence.
+A valuable reviewer in early rounds, pushing hard for stronger phrasing.
+Its tendency to revisit resolved points can prolong final convergence.

 💡